 Allegedly many animal species live here, but actually Zul, that knows the place very well, tells us that all the big animals are gone, what’s left are insects and a few reptiles, we’ll just meet giant ants and a red snake of a venomous appearance.
 So a visit here is mainly about plants (some beautiful huge trees), waterfalls and the hiking itself.

-There are many paths, all interconnected to each other, but the map that provided at the entrance is small and not very clear.
-Could be easy to get lost if you don’t have a strong sense of directions, the paths are marked with colored stripes on the trees, but those are not always evident.
+There are many paths, all interconnected to each other, but the map provided at the entrance is small and not very clear.
+It could be easy to get lost if you don’t have a strong sense of direction, the paths are marked with colored stripes on the trees, but those are not always evident.

 Hiking Lambir Hills

-We first head for the Latak Waterfall, just 20 minutes of an easy trek, suspended catwalks and rocky terrain.
-The waterfall is nice, some 25m high, falling into a wide and deep pond where is possible to swim.
+We first head for the Latak Waterfall, just 20 minutes of an easy trek, suspended catwalks, and rocky terrain.
+The waterfall is nice, some 25m high, falling into a wide and deep pond where it is possible to swim.

 Zul tells us a creepy story about this pond: a few years ago, during his volunteering service as a diver for the civil protection, he was called to recover the body of a drawn kid, who ended up entangled to some roots and couldn’t make it to the shore.
 Be careful.